Try our course finder tool

 • Academic and/or professional qualifications demonstrating potential to undertake study at this level

-You will be required to provide Kaplan Professional with certified documents supporting that you have met the requirements for entry into the course.
+You will be required to provide Kaplan Professional with certified documents confirming that you have met the requirements for entry into the course.

 Related industry/work experience can include, but is not limited to: